mtnemeth/unideb-cloud-infra/cf/EC2.md

 # Cloudformation stack for an EC2 instance

-This stack will deploy an EC2 instance.
+This stack will deploy an EC2 instance into a public subnet.

 ## Prerequisites